saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 We wanted to capture if these biases still exist or if the gender gap has been closed in recent years.

-In 2013, 2014, and 2016, the Nurse midwives occupation only had female workers.
-Meanwhile, five major job categories - Construction and Extraction, material moving, Installation, Maintenance, and Repair, Transportation, and protective services had only male workers during the same period.
+In 2013, 2014, and 2016, the Nurse midwife occupation only had female workers.
+Meanwhile, five major job categories - Construction and Extraction, material moving, Installation, Maintenance, and Repair, Transportation and protective services had only male workers during the same period.

 These observations align with the traditional gender-based roles and unfortunately haven’t changed over the years.

-Female only occupations:
+Female-only occupations:

     ##       occupation
     ## 1 Nurse midwives

-Male only occupations:
+Male-only occupations:

     ##                          minor_category
     ## 1           Construction and Extraction